sbt/sbt-unidoc/README.md

 how to include multiple configurations
 --------------------------------------

-1. Construct `unidocConfigurationFilter in (ScalaUnidoc, unidoc)` in the root project's settings.
+1. Construct `ScalaUnidoc / unidoc / unidocConfigurationFilter` in the root project's settings.

 ```scala
 val root = (project in file("."))